hbghlyj/Unembed-PDF-base14-fonts-in-LaTeX/README.md

 # Unembed PDF base14 fonts in LaTeX
 Benefit:
-1. reduce file size (The output PDF is only **13.4 KB** in this project).
+1. Reduce file size.
-2. make the text editable in PDF editors (Adobe Acrobat can recognize base14 fonts, so can edit most of texts without switching to a different font).
+2. Make the text editable in PDF editors (Adobe Acrobat can recognize base14 fonts, so can edit most of texts without switching to a different font).

 ⚠️Danger: `\sum` in Symbola font only works in Mozilla PDF.js and does not work in other viewer